Skip to content

 Fix

-Before the interview, identify the three to five non-negotiable skills for the role from the job description, and make sure your chosen weakness is clearly outside that list.
+Before the interview, list the 3–5 non-negotiable skills for the role from the job description.
+Ensure your chosen weakness is clearly outside that list.
+For example, if applying for a leadership role, don't say 'I struggle to motivate others'.

 Interview Questions on This Topic